palanirban07/java/README.md

-# java
+# javascript
-This is my first java page
+This is my first javascript page